debjitpaul/Pre-processing-and-NLP-Tagger/README.md

 # Pre-processing-and-NLP Tagger
-Using Brill Tagger to tag the sentences and arrange them in  CONLL data format
+Using Senna and Brill Tagger to tag the sentences and arrange them in  CONLL data format